awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-CloneInstanceAndUpgradeSQLServer.md

   Type: String

-  Description: \(Required\) The Instance running Windows Server 2008 R2 \(or later\) and SQL Server 2008 \(or later\)\.
+  Description: \(Required\) The instance running Windows Server 2008 R2 \(or later\) and SQL Server 2008 \(or later\)\.
 + IamInstanceProfile

   Type: String

   Description: \(Required\) The IAM instance profile\.
-+ SnapshotId

-  Type: String

-  Description: \(Required\) SnapshotId for SQL Server 2016 installation media\.
 + SubnetId

   Type: String

   Description: \(Required\) Provide a subnet for the upgrade process\.
 Verify that the subnet has outbound connectivity to AWS services, Amazon S3, and Microsoft \(to download patches\)\.
++ SQLServerSnapshotId

+  Type: String

+  Description: \(Conditional\) Snapshot ID for SQL Server 2016 installation media\.
+This parameter is required for instances that use a BYOL SQL Server version\.
+This parameter is optional for SQL Server license\-included instances \(instances launched using an AWS provided Amazon Machine Image for Windows Server with Microsoft SQL Server\)\.
 + KeepPreUpgradeImageBackUp

   Type: String

-  Description: \(Optional\) If set True, the Automation doesn't delete the AMI created from the instance before the upgrade\.
+  Description: \(Optional\) If set to True, the Automation doesn't delete the AMI created from the instance before the upgrade\.
 If set to True, then you must delete the AMI\.
 By default, the AMI is deleted\.
 + RebootInstanceBeforeTakingImage

   Type: String

-  Description: \(Optional\) If set True, the Automation reboots the instance before creating a pre\-upgrade AMI\.
+  Description: \(Optional\) If set to True, the Automation reboots the instance before creating a pre\-upgrade AMI\.
 By default, the Automation doesn't reboot before upgrade\.

 **Outputs**